jiegenghua/jiegenghua.github.io/_posts/flow matching.md

 # Code
 Here is the code for the examples.
 Please let me know if you find any bugs and would love to contribute to the repo.

+[10] is one of the best blogs ever to help me understand how flow matching works with good animation and analysis and code.

 # Reference
 - [1]
 - [2]